A

 What is this glossary for?

 This page provides quick definitions for recurring terms across engineering, governance, legal, policy, and AI topics published across the site.
+It acts as a starting layer for faster orientation before deeper analysis.

 How should I use these definitions?

 Start with the one-line definition, then open the source link for a deeper reference and the related post link for applied context from this site.
+This sequence reduces misinterpretation when similar terms are used across multiple domains.

 Why are source links included on each card?

 Source links make each definition attributable and easier for readers and AI retrieval systems to validate before reuse.
+They also support citation workflows where traceability matters as much as readability.

 What is the difference between SEO, GEO, and AEO in this context?